 Related Post: Homestead Stories: Great Grandpa’s Rhubarb

-So now that you’ve got that song stuck in your head, let me tell you — if you haven’t had much experience with rhubarb, you have got to grow this delicious perennial.
+So now that you’ve got that song stuck in your head, let me tell you — if you haven’t had much experience with growing rhubarb, you have got to try this delicious perennial.
 Both easy to grow and willing to stick around for decades, rhubarb certainly deserves being lauded in song!

 Rhubarb Rhizomes Or Seeds?

 Rhubarb is often sold as a big, fleshy rhizome with a growing bud, but you can also grow it from seeds if you prefer.
-Keep in mind that growing from seed is and adventure of not knowing what you’ll end up with in the end (which may or may not be a deal-breaker for you).
+Keep in mind that growing rhubarb from seed is and adventure of not knowing what you’ll end up with in the end (which may or may not be a deal-breaker for you).
 If it’s a specific cultivar or color you seek, the rhizome may be the best route.

 Rhubarb can tolerate lots of soil types but does best in fertile, well-draining soils.
 If it’s put in an area with unamended clay soil, it runs the risk of rotting, so if you have a clay pit of a backyard, raised beds may be the best solution for your rhubarb location.
-And if you’re limited on space, you can try to raise rhubarb in a pot — a really, really deep pot.
+And if you’re limited on space, you can try growing rhubarb in a pot — a really, really deep pot.

 Rhubarb’s extensive underground portions require a pot that is as deep as you can afford — at least 24 inches deep and just as wide.
 Fill it with richly amended soil, feed with compost tea, and enjoy the company of its beautiful foliage.
 Also, it is essential to make sure good drainage holes are in place.

 Ideally, rhubarb likes winters where the temperatures fall below 40 degrees Fahrenheit and the summers average 75 degrees.
 In the United States, rhubarb is grown commercially in Washington state, Oregon, and Michigan which gives you an idea of where it does best.